mdn/content/files/en-us/web/api/structuredclone/index.md

 ### Transferring values

-{{Glossary("Transferable objects")}} (only) can be transferred rather than duplicated in the cloned object, using the `transfer` property of the `options` parameter.
+[Transferable objects](/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) (only) can be transferred rather than duplicated in the cloned object, using the `transfer` property of the `options` parameter.
 Transferring makes the original object unusable.

 > **Note:** A scenario where this might be useful is when asynchronously validating some data in a buffer before saving it.
 > To avoid the buffer being modified before the data is saved, you can clone the buffer and validate that data.